 Please note that if you apply by mail AND require your new passport and original supporting documents returned to you via mail, you must include a self-addressed pre-paid envelope.
 Our office does not pay for return mail.
+In addition, we will not use regular post to return passports and supporting documents as the envelope must be signed for upon delivery to you.
 We recommend that you use registered post envelope (no smaller than Australia Post B4 size) for regular delivery service.

 If you require urgent delivery, you can use an Express Post envelope (no smaller than Australia Post Medium C5) with a “signature on delivery” sticker or pre-paid courier (no smaller than C5 envelope/satchel).

 You must include one envelope for each application (i.e., 4 applications require 4 return envelopes).

 If you do not include a self-addressed envelope as outlined above, your passport will be held for you to collect in person at our office.
 You must collect your passport within 10 weeks from receipt of the complete application, after which passports are sent to Canada for safekeeping and additional delays will be involved.

 If you do not have your proof of Canadian citizenship or if you have lost your proof of Canadian citizenship, you should have the document replaced as soon as possible and, if possible, defer your immediate travel plans.
 After you have submitted for a replacement of your proof of Canadian citizenship, if your travel plans cannot be deferred, you may submit a fully completed passport application along with all other supporting documentation as well as your proof of need for travel.
 Our passport officers will assess your case and determine the necessity of issuing a limited validity passport to meet your travel needs.
 Limited validity passports issued after February 1st, 2009, cannot be extended.
 Please provide your proof of travel, itinerary and/or airline ticket, as supporting documentation to assess your case.